itchio/zopf/README.md

 [tape]: https://www.npmjs.com/package/tape
 [sinon]: http://sinonjs.org/

+## Serial tests

+Since [AVA][] runs tests concurrently by default, but that doesn't work well when mocking the same object differently, zopf supports AVA-style serial test
+definition: simply use `test.serial` instead of `test`.

 ## Running tests

 Simply use [AVA][] to run your zopf tests - as long as you `require('zopf')`